 From an early age, Matt always knew he wanted to go into a career field that allowed him to help people.
-Way before he knew anything about counseling, Matt set a goal to always try to make the people around him happier, whether that be through trying to make someone laugh, giving a needed compliment, or simply just being there for someone.
-It wasn’t until Matt stumbled into a high school AP psychology class that counseling became the career focus.
-What started out as a random elective set by a high school advisor turned into a lifelong passion to help people currently in the darkest moments of their lives to find their light again.
-Matt eventually graduated from Baylor University with a Bachelor of Arts in psychology and is currently pursuing his Master of Science in Clinical Mental Health Counseling at the University of North Texas.
+Way before he knew anything about counseling, Matt set a goal to be the guy that makes the people around him happier, whether that be through trying to make someone laugh, giving a needed compliment, or simply just being there when they needed someone to listen.
+It wasn’t until Matt stumbled into a high school psychology class that counseling became the career focus.
+What started out as a random elective set by a high school advisor turned into a lifelong passion to help people currently in the darkest moments of their lives find their light again.
+Matt eventually graduated from Baylor University with a Bachelor of Arts in psychology and a minor in nutrition science, and is currently pursuing his Master of Science in Clinical Mental Health Counseling at the University of North Texas.
 With a graduation date set for August, Matt is eager to get out and help as many people as possible.
-Although a lot has changed, Matt still strives to make each person he interacts with just a little bit happier, and counseling provides him a perfect opportunity to live out that goal.
+Although a lot has changed, Matt still strives to make each person he interacts with just a little bit happier, and counseling provides him a perfect opportunity to live out that goal!

 When he’s not busy being a counselor, Matt can often be found looking for the next adrenaline spike.
-From bungee jumping to sky diving, to running a marathon, Matt is always striving to push past his comfort zone in order to grow as a person and enjoy his life as much as humanly possible.
+From bungee jumping, to sky diving, to running a marathon, Matt is always attempting to push past his comfort zone in order to grow as a person and enjoy life as much as possible.